Bio

 - New York CLassical Review

-A passionate opera conductor, Dalia debuts at the Glyndebourne Opera festival this season with a revival of the iconic Peter Halls production of Britten’s A Midsummer Night’s Dream.
-In previous seasons she returned to the Finnish National Opera and Ballet to conduct a double bill of Poulenc’s La voix humane and Weill’s Songs with Karita Mattila, and to Norske Opera to conduct Madama Butterfly and Lucia di Lammermoor.
-Other productions include Don Giovanni with Kungliga Opera Stockholm, directed by Ole Anders Tandberg, Eugene Onegin at the Opéra de Toulon, Cunning Little Vixen with Finnish National Opera and Sebastian Fagerlund’s Höstsonaten at the 2018 Baltic Sea Festival in Stockholm, featuring Anne-Sofie von Otter.
+A passionate opera conductor, this season Dalia debuts at the Los Angeles Opera with Philip Glass’s Akhnaten directed by Phelim McDermott, and with Deutsche Oper Berlin with Britten’s Midsummer Night’s Dream directed by Ted Huffman.
+2023 saw Dalia’s highly successful debut at the Glyndebourne Opera Festival with a revival of the iconic Peter Halls production of Britten’s A Midsummer Night’s Dream.
+In previous seasons, she returned to Finnish National Opera and Ballet to conduct a double bill of Poulenc’s La voix humane and Weill’s Songs with Karita Mattila, and to Norske Opera to conduct Madama Butterfly and Lucia di Lammermoor.

 Dalia Stasevska’s charismatic and dynamic musicianship has established her as a conductor of exceptional versatility.
 Chief Conductor of Lahti Symphony Orchestra from 2021/22 season and Principal Guest Conductor to the BBC Symphony Orchestra, she made her BBC Proms debut in 2019 and conducted the Last Night of the Proms in 2020.
 Dalia was awarded the Royal Philharmonic Society’s Conductor Award in 2020.